-How to Kill / Close Metro Apps using Windows 8 Task Manager
+How to Kill Suspended apps in Windows using Task Manager

-Now before you go you go and kill the apps; you should know that Suspended mode is not a bad thing, it is designed to help you save from restarting or relaunching the apps all the time but if for some reason, the app is misbehaving and you have no other choice follow the method below :
+Before you go and kill the apps, you should know that Suspended mode is not bad.
+It is designed to help you save from restarting or relaunching the apps all the time.
+However, if, for some reason, the app is misbehaving, and you have no other choice but to follow the method below :

-- Launch the Task Manager by following short cut key Ctrl + Shift + Esc (This is an old shortcut, nothing new )
+- Launch the Task Manager by following the shortcut key Ctrl + Shift + Esc (This is an old shortcut, nothing new )

-- You should see a list of apps which are in suspended mode.
-In case you see that some apps are not, then it means that they are not metro apps.
+- You should see a list of apps that are in suspended mode.
+If you see that some apps are not, then it means that they are not metro apps.

-- In case, this doesn’t work, and you see the metro app still running then click on More Details of Task Manager and you should see the gigantic details about the app.
+- If this doesn’t work, and you see the metro app still running, click on More Details of Task Manager, and you should see the gigantic details about the app.

 - Now right-click on the app and select End task.
-It’s the same old method just because Task Manager first view is simple this detailed menu is not available there.
+It’s the same old method just because Task Manager’s first view is simple; this full menu is unavailable there.

-Again to remind, make sure you only kill the apps when you see them not responding well else suspended mode they will not consume any CPU time.
+Again to remind you, make sure you only kill the apps when you see them not responding well in suspended mode; they will not consume any CPU time.